slightlynybbled/subdue/readme.md

-You will need to have a working installation of [Python 3.5](https://www.python.org/downloads/) environment to run the AMS Hardware Suite.
+You will need to have a working installation of [Python 3.5](https://www.python.org/downloads/) environment to run `subdue`.
 Installation of some or all software may require administrative access.

 It is recommended that `python` be added to the `PATH` and that `*.py`